Athena Swan Award

 - working environment for all staff

-"Being awarded the Silver Athena Swan Award matters to us because we take the culture of equality, diversity and inclusion very seriously.
+"Being awarded the Gold Athena SWAN Award is really important to the School of Biochemistry as we take the culture of equality, diversity, and inclusion very seriously.
 The preparation of this award was a true team effort drawing together the whole School with representation from students, academics and professional and technical staff.

-We used the application as an opportunity to look closely at the culture within the school, celebrating the things we do well and identifying the things we could do better.
-We have given ourselves a challenging new set of goals to build on this success.
+We used the application to take a close look at the culture in the School, celebrating what we do well and identifying ways in which we can further improve.
+For us, the Gold award is a starting point and brings with it a new set of goals and aspirations for the School to build on its success.

 We have come to understand that creating a positive work environment sits at the centre of our success, and I look forward to continuing the work of the Athena Swan legacy over the coming years."